nullfocus/my-tv-channel/README.md

 When the docker instance runs, it kicks off `supervisord` which runs and monitor multiple processes.
 We're using it to run two in parallel: `NGINX` and the `run_stream.sh` script.

 When `NGINX` fires up, its `nginx.conf` file, sets up an `RTMP` server on port `1935` using `Dash` technology.
-Essentially it turns the web server into a video streaming platform, by allowing a video source to push a stream that port.
+Essentially it turns the web server into a video streaming platform, by allowing a video source to push a stream to that port.
+The web server then hosts that stream for multiple clients!
 The configuration also lets us host html files, so we use that to host a simple `index.html` which uses the `dash.js` library to _view_ the stream in an embedded HTML5 `<video>` tag.

 _Finally_ the `run_stream.sh` runs, and continually searches for files in the `./vids/` directory with the extensions `.mkv`, `.mp4`, or `.avi`, and randomizes them.
 Then it runs the `ffmpeg` over each file, and streams the converted output to the `RTMP` endpoint created in `NGINX`.
 Don't ask me what all the flags do, `ffmpeg` is still high wizardy to me, so I used the [Akamai ffmpeg builder](https://moctodemo.akamaized.net/tools/ffbuilder/) to get to a starting point.